Courthouse Comfort

 Courthouse Comfort Canine Program

-In 2015, our Family Court therapy dog program was created in conjunction with The Honorable Judge John Trucilla's Family and Orphans Court Division and The Erie County Office of Children and Youth.
-As part of this ground-breaking program, a certified therapy dog team is invited to the Erie County Courthouse every Monday and Wednesday to benefit Erie County children facing a dependency hearing in Family Court.
+In 2015, our family court therapy dog program was created in conjunction with The Honorable Judge John Trucilla's Family and Orphans Court Division and The Erie County Office of Children and Youth.
+As part of this ground-breaking program, a certified therapy dog team is invited to the Erie County courthouse every Monday and Wednesday to benefit Erie county children facing a dependency hearing in family court.

 How Our Therapy Dogs Help